 The Season Eight story ‘The Mind of Evil’ is not really considered to be one of the lost Doctor Who episodes.
-After all, we have it on DVD, in full colour – and it’s about to be released on a Blu-ray box set.
+After all, we have it on DVD in full colour, and it was recently released on Blu-ray.

 But the situation around this classic Third Doctor story is more complicated than it would first seem…

 Like many of Jon Pertwee’s Doctor Who stories, ‘The Mind of Evil’ was recorded on videotape, with black and white film copies being made for overseas transmission.
 In fact, these black and white films are the ones that currently reside in the BBC archive.
 The original videotapes have been missing since the 1970s.

 But how did ‘The Mind of Evil’ come to be one of the lost Doctor Who episodes?